-I wrote my book, The Urban Poling Ultimate Guide to Nordic Walking to capture the tips and advice that I've found myself sharing over and over again for the last 10 years.
+I wrote my book, The Urban Poling Ultimate Guide to Nordic Walking to capture the Nordic walking tips and advice that I've found myself sharing over and over again for the last 10+ years.

-One of the most commonly asked questions I get is about what to wear for outdoor workouts.
+One of the most frequent questions I get is about clothing for outdoor workouts.
 Space constraints didn't allow me to get into too much detail in the book.
 So instead I'm sharing some of my favourite items here.
 (These really are my favourites, and I receive no compensation for recommending them!)

 Long underwear is a must in the cold months, but a better and easier way to go is the all-in-one approach--pants with a stretchy wind-resistant outer layer and a cosy brushed lining.
 My current must-haves are the Prana Winter Hallena Pant ($120) and the MPG Lined Nemea Pant ($85) both from Mountain Equipment Coop.
 A bit pricey yes, but worth every penny.
 Look for similar options at Lululemon and lower-cost (and excellent) versions at Mark's.

 Hopefully you know to avoid cotton socks to keep your feet dry and blister-free.
 My favourite sport socks are these ones from Lululemon ($18).
 Maybe a crazy price for socks (I ask for them for Christmas), but they're stretchy and thin with just a bit of padding in the right places and they don't slip.
 Love them!